 The TEG has been established to assess refinements of its prototypes and its content which will include industry specifics.
 The TEG will assess whether the prototype could be used as a sound basis for development of the international reporting standard.

-The new international reporting standard will have a focus on enterprise value that will include meeting three key areas, namely.
+The new international reporting standard will have a focus on enterprise value that will include meeting three key requirements, to:

-- Meeting the core information needs of capital markets
+- Meet the core information needs of capital markets

-- Ensuring the new standard will be compatible with existing accounting reporting standards which will promote good governance of sustainability related disclosures amongst preparers
+- Ensure the new standard will be compatible with existing accounting reporting standards which will promote good governance of sustainability related disclosures amongst preparers

 - Form the basis for the development of an audit and assurance framework.

-Due to the urgent need of credible sustainable recording, the initial assessments should be completed by 26th November 2021 – around the time of the United Nations Climate Change Conference.
+Due to the urgent need for credible sustainable reporting, the initial assessments are required to be completed by 26th November 2021 – around the time of the United Nations Climate Change Conference.

-This is important because it relates to the information that companies whose shares, debt or bonds are traded on national and international markets, would be legally required to disclose on their sustainability approaches, performance, and goals, with a specific focus on climate-related information.
+This is important because it relates to information that companies whose shares, debt or bonds are traded on national and international markets, would be legally required to disclose about their sustainability approaches, performance, and goals, with a specific focus on climate-related information.

 Consolidation in the voluntary space